Doth-J/node-red-contrib-json-logic/README.md

   }
   ```

-  The `msg.checkpoints` field is an array that keeps track of the rule(s) / operation(s) performed, the evaluated result, the node's id and a timestamp for the checkpoint event.
+  The `msg.checkpoints` field is an array that keeps track of the rule(s) / operation(s) performed, the evaluated result, the node's mode, it's id and a timestamp for the checkpoint event.
 Each logic node can be configured to append checkpoint event information about the rule(s) /operation(s) done and will push these events into the `msg.checkpoints` array.